ARgorithm/toolkit/README.md

 3. **schemas** contains schemas for the design each individual data structure

-4. make sure to run `make verify` before pushing to ensure schemas
+4. make sure to run `make verify` before pushing to ensure schema is up to date with code.
+This will update `shields.json` , *always push shields.json*

 5. Package dependencies that required by **ARgorithmToolkit** should be added in setup.py `install_requires`